ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 This feature enhances the flexibility and customization of your e-commerce application, enabling you to associate additional information with your cart and its contents.
-By leveraging context data, such as promo codes or custom texts, you can tailor the e-commerce experience for your customers and enhance the capabilities of your application.
+By leveraging context data, such as promo codes or custom texts, you can tailor the shopping experience for your customers and enhance the capabilities of your application.

 For more information, see [Adding context data](https://doc.ibexa.co/en/master/commerce/cart/cart_api/#adding-context-data).